statsenkomax/systima/README.md

    ```
    npx playwright install
    ```
+4. Add Login and Password into .env file
 3. In root project directory to execute below command to run all UI tests
    ```
    npx playwright test